Vispyr/vispyr-cli/README.md

 npm run build && npm start -- deploy
 ```

 This will prompt you to select the desired CIDR range.
-Then you'll select the Subnet you wish to link to [Vispyr's backend](https://github.com/Vispyr/vispyr-backend "Go to Vispyr backend") (should be the same where the app being instrumented is).
+Then you'll select the Subnet you wish to link to [Vispyr's backend](https://github.com/Vispyr/vispyr-backend "Go to Vispyr backend") (this should be the same subnet used by the application you’re trying to instrument).
 And finally, you'll be prompted to confirm the deployment.

 This process usually takes between 5-10 minutes.